 Students in Group I&II activities who turn themselves in to school authorities and/or their head coach or advisor, prior to the school obtaining any information, and who do not attempt to deceive or mislead school officials, shall receive a one contest suspension from all Group I activities and/or 10 hours of school service for Group II activities.
 Any student involved in a co-curricular code violation for which there is a police report or involvement of a police department may not self-refer under this honesty reduction.
-A student will receive this penalty reduction only once during their high school career and it must be used in connection with the first violation during their high school career.
-(Note: The honesty reduction may not be used to reduce a violation following the two-year no violation clause described in the section "Penalties Are Cumulative").
+A student will receive this penalty reduction only once during their high school career and it must be used in connection with the first violation tollowing the two-year no violation clause described in the section "Penalties Are Cumulative").